1. Administration#

 $ univention-app install ucsschool-kelvin-rest-api

-You need to install and configure the Kelvin API.
-This is documented in UCS@school Kelvin REST API documentation [4].
+You need to install and configure the Kelvin API as described in UCS@school Kelvin REST API documentation [5].
+The following sections assume that you have installed the current version of Kelvin.

 Note